spitz-dan-l/somnotica/issue-1/hypersom.md

 <p><center><i>
 ~
 <br/>
-you have discovered a novel word embedding technique that correctly identifies that, hidden within the Gettysburg Address, there resides a man named Jerry
+you have discovered a novel word embedding[^5] technique that correctly identifies that, hidden within the Gettysburg Address, there resides a man named Jerry
 <br/>
 ~
 </i></center></p>